Salon At Home Foot Care

-With a stay-at-home order in place many of you are missing those relaxing days at the spa getting pampered with a massage and pedicure treatment.
-However, it is possible to achieve salon-quality results right at home.
-These simple and easy steps are also podiatrist recommended since you eliminate the added risk of developing a fungal infection as well as ingrown toenails.
+Women who love relaxing days at the spa getting pampered with a massage and pedicure treatment but want to do it yourself (DIY) – here are tips to achieve salon-quality results right at home.
+These simple and easy steps are cheap, fun, and podiatrist recommended.

 - Next, fill a foot bath, the bathroom tub, or basin wide/deep enough to cover your feet with warm water and add ½ cup of Epsom salt.
 Soak your feet for no more than 15-20 minutes.
 For an aromatherapy boost, consider adding a few drops of diluted lavender, peppermint, or eucalyptus essential oil to your foot bath.

 - After soaking, dry your feet completely with a clean washcloth.
 Now, your skin will be much softer and thus the perfect time to treat the areas of dry and thickened skin.
 Using a pumice stone or foot file, scrape your feet to remove any dead skin, lessen any callous and hard areas caused by pressure from ambulation. ***DO NOT USE ANY SHARP INSTRUMENTS – IMPROPER USE CAN LEAD TO INJURY CAUSING PAIN AND INFECTIONS: WHICH WE WANT TO FULLY AVOID***